k0sproject/k0s/docs/containerd_config.md

 3. Start and join the worker into the cluster, as normal:

-    ```sh
+    ```shell
     k0s worker $token
     ```

 4. Register containerd to the Kubernetes side to make gVisor runtime usable for workloads (by default, containerd uses normal runc as the runtime):

-    ```sh
+    ```shell
     cat <<EOF | kubectl apply -f -
     apiVersion: node.k8s.io/v1beta1
     kind: RuntimeClass